Fit for 55 Package: CBAM and ETS

 The EU fertilizer industry is an exporter for specific fertilizer products and selected technical products that have a lower footprint than their international competitors.
 The industry calls for export safeguard provisions which are crucial to level the playing field in global markets.
 The lack of a solution for exports will harm and put at serious risk the competitiveness of exporting industries.
 Already today, European industries are faced with a competitive disadvantage compared to countries without an ETS scheme in place.
 The exports competitive disadvantage would become unbearable if the reduction of free allowances, due to the increased ambition of the ETS, will combine with a CBAM that also foresees a fast decrease in free allowances.

-A CBAM/ETS with a fast free allocation decrease and without an export solution will have serious consequences for EU strategic autonomy, job, investments, and the environment.
+A CBAM without an export solution will have serious consequences for EU strategic autonomy, job, investments, and the environment.
 If Europe stops exporting, EU’s clean fertilizers will be replaced by products with a worse carbon footprint undermining CBAM’s purpose.
 Exports solutions can be compatible with WTO rules as demonstrated by several legal studies submitted to the EU institutions.

 A rock solid implementation

-A strong and centralized monitoring, reporting and verification proper mechanism must be in place as part of the CBAM to ensure full implementation.
+For the successful implementation of CBAM, a strong and centralized monitoring, reporting and verification proper mechanism must be in place.
 Only a watertight system with real emissions verification and solid default values would help prevent circumvention and minimize the risk of fraudulent carbon footprints

 Emission Trading Scheme (ETS) Revision

 EU ETS is as a market based mechanism and works on a “cap and trade” principle.
 This means that there is a limit on the total amount of certain GHG emissions that can be emitted by the industry.
-Under the current revision, the EU aims to lower the overall emission cap even further and increase its annual rate of emission reduction.
+Under the latest revision, the EU has lowered the overall emission cap even further and increased its annual rate of emission reduction.

 Avoiding carbon leakage